| This was a daylight tactical support mission involving 16 planes from the

 Staff Sergeant BERNARD E SNYDER as Tail Gunner

-[Transcribed by David Wilson, son of Sgt Bernard E. Wilson (Gunner, "Anonymous IV")]
+[Transcribed by David Wilson, son of Sgt Bernard E. Wilson (Gunner, "Anonymous IV")] According to the DFC Citation for Captain CLAYTON L.

 ANDERSON, Aircraft Commander (40BS):